Infatoshi/txtscrpr/README.md

 Instead of buying my friend an expensive hardcopy textbook for his birthday, I thought it would be a good idea to write a script that would scrape 1500 textbook pdfs from the internet.
 This way, he can have access to a wide range of textbooks for free.
 Lots of other people liked the motivation behind this and wants a way to reproduce the ~15GB of textbooks.
 So, I decided to make this repo public.

+I should add that you can't "master" each topic without the external tools the subject is based on.
+You need to get familiar and practice using softwares like AutoCAD for mechanical engineering and the software licensing isn't included in this repo.
+You have all the formulas, textbook pdf knowledge, and roots to expand on your personal knowledge graph but don't assume this will *literally* make you a faster of all subjects in each field.

 ## How to use (python version >= 3.8)

 **Linux / MacOS**